sandroconte/react-erlang/README.md

 # react-erlang
-simple test with react.js and erlang, the project is a calendar widget
+simple test with react.js and erlang, the project is a calendar widget.
+I created a calendar with react and managed the task with erlang